Reduce the total number of credits required to earn your MBA by more than 20%

 - Course(s) must have been taken at an AACSB-accredited institution (graduate/undergraduate) or an approved regionally-accredited institution (undergraduate).

-Evening UST MBA students are eligible during the first year of enrollment in the program to take waiver exams for the following courses:
+Evening MBA students are eligible during the first year of enrollment in the program to take waiver exams for the following courses:

 - Statistical Methods for Decision Making (OPMT 600)